2025-26 Season

 JERICHO SIMS

-Sims produces at an below average rate for a 19-minute workload.
+Sims produces at an below average rate for a 20-minute workload.
+Defensive impact (-1.2/game) is a concern.

 TEAM COMPARISON